 #So.Me Study Timeline

-#So.Me will happen in 5 key phases over three years:
+#So.Me is happening in 5 key phases over three years:

 Glossary